 If the portfolio rises in value above the target rate, the investor makes a smaller contribution.
 By following this strategy, the investor buys more shares when shares are cheaper and fewer shares when the shares are expensive.

-This strategy is a bit more complex to manage, as it does require that the investor track the portfolio performance and calculate the contribution needed for the next period to maintain a constant growth in the value of the portfolio.
+This strategy is more complex to manage, as it does require that the investor track the portfolio performance and calculate the contribution needed for the next period to maintain a constant growth in the value of the portfolio.

 There are a number of conclusions we can draw from the table above.
-First and most important is that a Value Averaging strategy can provide a much greater return to the investor than a Dollar Cost Averaging strategy even though the total number of shares purchased is lower and the total amount invested is lower.
+First and most important is that a value averaging strategy can provide a much greater return to the investor than a dollar cost averaging strategy even though the total number of shares purchased is lower and the total amount invested is lower.

-The Value Averaging strategy does require more time and involvement from the investor, and as can be seen the “Amount Invested in Period” column, the Value Averaging strategy requires the investor to have some flexibility in the amount available to invest each period.
+The value averaging strategy does require more time and involvement from the investor, and as can be seen in the “Amount Invested in Period” column, the value averaging strategy requires the investor to have some flexibility in the amount available to invest each period.

-What if the investor would prefer not to invest the time and energy required to implement a Value Averaging strategy or does not have the latitude in periodic investments that a Value Averaging strategy would require?
+What if the investor would prefer not to invest the time and energy required to implement a value averaging strategy or does not have the latitude in periodic investments that a value averaging strategy would require?

-Is there not a strategy that investors can use to invest a fixed amount periodically that will provide improved returns over a Dollar Cost Averaging strategy?
+Is there not a strategy that investors can use to invest a fixed amount periodically that will provide improved returns over a dollar cost averaging strategy?

 Buying Only the Dips versus Dollar Cost Averaging

-The strategy of buying only when the target stock or mutual fund drops or takes a dip in value can provide better returns than a Dollar Cost Averaging strategy.
+The strategy of buying only when the target stock or mutual fund drops or takes a dip in value can provide better returns than a dollar cost averaging strategy.

-Implementation of a Buy The Dip strategy does require the investor to follow his target stocks and/or funds in order to make investments when the valuations have dropped, and it requires the investor to have a reasonable expectation for the magnitude of the drop desired in order to make the investment.
+Implementation of a buy the dip strategy does require the investor to follow his target stocks and/or funds in order to make investments when the valuations have dropped, and it requires the investor to have a reasonable expectation for the magnitude of the drop desired in order to make the investment.

 Having an expectation of a 20% drop in valuation in order to make an investment will likely result in very little investment.
 So, how much variability is there in stock prices?